La morte accarezza a mezzanotte

-La morte accarezza a mezzanotte (Death Walks at Midnight) is a 1972 giallo film directed by Luciano Ercoli.
-The film was written by Ernesto Gastaldi, Guido Leoni, Mahnahén Velasco and Mannuel Velasco.
-It starred Susan Scott, Simón Andreu, Peter Martell, Claudie Lange and Carlo Gentili.
+La morte accarezza a mezzanotte (Death Walks at Midnight) is a 1972 giallo film directed by Luciano Ercoli and written by Ernesto Gastaldi, Guido Leoni, Mahnahén Velasco and Mannuel Velasco.
+It stars Susan Scott, Simón Andreu, Peter Martell, Claudie Lange and Carlo Gentili.

 Plot

-Fashion model Valentina (Susan Scott) agrees to help her journalist boyfriend Giò Baldi (Simón Andreu) research the effects of LSD.
+Fashion model Valentina agrees to help her journalist boyfriend Gio Baldi research the effects of a new hallucinogen similar to LSD.
 While under the influence of the drug, Valentina sees a man bludgeon a woman to death with a spiked gauntlet.
 Baldi publishes a report of her hallucinations; however, Valentina believes what she has seen is real.
 She begins to realise that the killer is stalking her, although neither Baldi nor the police will believe what she tells them.